 Has your health care team talked to you about your diet, medications and activity?

 Have you made your follow-up appointment with your physician?

 Helpful Reminders for a Smooth Discharge

-On the day of your discharge your nurse will make arrangements for a wheelchair to transport you to the discharge area.
-This is the area where your support person(s) will pick you up.
+On the day of your discharge your nurse will make arrangements for a wheelchair to transport you to the Patient Discharge office.
+Your support person(s) will pick you up at the discharge area.

 After Visit Summary

 When you are ready to be discharged from Strong, you will receive discharge paperwork commonly known as your After-Visit Summary, or AVS.
 Your AVS summarizes your condition, medications, follow-up appointment and any other information your health care team wants you to have for your transition out of the hospital.
 An important part of this process includes having your follow-up appointment arranged before you are discharged from the hospital.
 Whether you are going home, to a rehabilitation facility or an extended care facility - we strive to ensure a smooth transition of care between the hospital and your destination.
 If you are transitioning to a different level of care other than your home, you can be assured your AVS and all other pertinent information will be discussed with the team at that facility.

 For your convenience, an electronic version of your AVS will be made available in your MyChart account.
 MyChart is the University of Rochester Medical Center online patient portal that lets you go online to securely view portions of your electronic health record.
 If you are not signed up for MyChart you can do so through your primary care physician’s office.
 Your first follow-up appointment may be a good time to discuss MyChart with your physician.

 If, for any reason, you are concerned about leaving the hospital and your transition home, please bring it to the attention of your health care team.
 Ask your nurse for information on how to appeal the decision to discharge.